Table of Contents Show

-One of the most important factors when searching for a new home is finding a space you can grow into.
+One of the most important factors when searching for a new home is finding a space you can grow.
 It should be comfortable in size for your current lifestyle, but also be able to adapt and function for any changes that occur over the next several years.
 Consider how your life may change in the future – maybe you will get married or have children, or perhaps you would like to renovate the space eventually.
-Make sure to take into consideration how you can change and grow within your new space so that it will suit both your current and future wants and desires while still falling within your budget.
+Make sure to take into consideration how you can change and grow within your new area so that it will suit both your current and future wants and desires while still falling within your budget.

 How much will you put towards the down payment?How much will you put towards the down payment?

 Experts recommend putting at least 20 percent down for the down payment on your new home.
 Doing this prevents the buyer from needing private mortgage insurance and will result in only paying the monthly payment instead of additional fees.
 If you don’t have the 20 percent saved up, there are alternative options to consider, but ensure you are not purchasing outside of your price range.

 Are you spending more than 25-30 percent of your income on the mortgage?Are you spending more than 25-30 percent of your income on the mortgage?

 Financial experts recommend not spending more than 30 percent of your taxed income on your housing, whether it is rent or a mortgage.
 Spending more puts you in jeopardy of financial strain on things like other bills, food allowances, and extra spending money.

 Are there additional housing fees like maintenance fees, a homeowners association, or utilities?Are there additional housing fees like maintenance fees, a homeowners association, or utilities?